janet-lang/janet/README.md

 **Janet** is a functional and imperative programming language and bytecode interpreter.
-It is a modern lisp, but lists are replaced by other data structures with better utility and performance (arrays, tables, structs, tuples).
+It is a modern lisp, but lists are replaced by other data structures (arrays, tables (hash table), struct (immutable hash table), tuples).
 The language also supports bridging to native code written in C, meta-programming with macros, and bytecode assembly.

 There is a repl for trying out the language, as well as the ability to run script files.
-This client program is separate from the core runtime, so janet can be embedded into other programs.
-Try janet in your browser at [https://janet-lang.org](https://janet-lang.org).
+This client program is separate from the core runtime, so Janet can be embedded into other programs.
+Try Janet in your browser at [https://janet-lang.org](https://janet-lang.org).

 <br>

 ## Use Cases

-Janet makes a good system scripting language, or a language to embed in other programs, like Lua or Guile.
+Janet makes a good system scripting language, or a language to embed in other programs.
+It's like Lua and Guile in that regard.
+It has more built-in functionality and a richer core language than Lua, but smaller than GNU Guile or Python.

 ## Features